Green function in metric measure spaces: Introduction

 This paper is organized in the following way.
 In Section 2, we give a brief review of some basic definitions and well-known results.
-In Section 3, we define a Green function on a relatively compact region and show the existence and uniqueness under suitable conditions.
-In Section 4, we extend the definition and well-posedness of Green function to the whole space $X$.
+In Section 3, we define a Green function on a relatively compact domain and show the existence and uniqueness under suitable conditions.
+In Section 4, we consider Green functions defined on an unbounded space $X$.
 In Section 5 we provide a proof for Theorem \ref{fundamental solution}.